Find Where Your Seed Phrase Was Stored – Before You Give Up

 - The only outbound connection is license activation: key + machine ID

-- For maximum safety, activate your license while connected, then disconnect
+- For maximum safety, activate your license while connected, then disconnect from the internet before scanning

 Why No Code Signing Certificate?